 On the School Direct Salaried Route, fees are paid by the school, whereas Provider-led and the School Direct Training Route trainees must pay the fees of £9,250 per year (usually funded through student loans).

 How to become a teacher – Choosing your route

-It can be tricky deciding which route to take to enable you to know for sure how to become a teacher in Essex.
-There are many courses available, and at Essex and Thames Primary SCITT, we pride ourselves on offering a large range of options which we have put into a handy chart below.
+At Essex and Thames Primary SCITT, we pride ourselves on offering you a range of teacher training routes which we have put into a handy chart below.

 Need more information on how to become a teacher with us?